awsdocs/aws-cloudformation-user-guide/doc_source/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.md

 # AWS::Include Transform<a name="create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform"></a>

-You can use the `AWS::Include` transform to work with template snippets that are stored separately from the main AWS CloudFormation template\.
-When you specify `Name: "AWS::Include"` and the `Location` parameter, the `Transform` key is a placeholder where snippets are injected\.
-AWS CloudFormation inserts those snippets into your main template when [Creating a Change Set](using-cfn-updating-stacks-changesets-create.md) or [Updating Stacks Using Change Sets](using-cfn-updating-stacks-changesets.md)\.

-You might have a Lambda function that you want to reuse in one or more AWS CloudFormation templates\.
-The `AWS::Include` transform lets you create a reference to a transform snippet in an Amazon S3 bucket\.
-You can add `AWS::Include` to the `Transform` function in your AWS CloudFormation template\.
+Use the `AWS::Include` transform, which is a macro hosted by AWS CloudFormation, to insert boilerplate content into your templates\.
+The `AWS::Include` transform lets you create a reference to a template snippet in an Amazon S3 bucket\.
+When [Creating a Change Set](using-cfn-updating-stacks-changesets-create.md) or [Updating Stacks Using Change Sets](using-cfn-updating-stacks-changesets.md), and the templates reference `AWS::Include`, AWS CloudFormation inserts the contents of the specified file at the location of the transform in the template\.
 The `AWS::Include` function behaves similarly to an `include`, `copy`, or `import` directive in programming languages\.

+For example, you might have a Lambda function that you want to reuse in one or more AWS CloudFormation templates\.

+Unlike custom macros, the `AWS::Include` transform doesn't require special permissions to use it because it is hosted by AWS CloudFormation\.
+It can be used by templates in any account within AWS CloudFormation\.
+Also, there is no charge incured when using this tranform\.
+AWS CloudFormation treats the `AWS::Include` transform the same as any other macro in terms of evaluation order and scope\.
+For more information about macros, see [Using AWS CloudFormation Macros to Perform Custom Processing on Templates](template-macros.md)\.

 ## Usage<a name="aws-include-transform-usage"></a>